 How to specify the CodeRush user information and use it inside text expansions

 The information on the User Info page in the IDE Tools Options Dialog is personal for every user.
-If you create code templates that use the information from that page, other users that share the same templates do not have to edit templates, but instead, only need to specify their names on the page, which is much easier.
+If you create code templates that use the information from that page, other users that share the same templates do not have to edit templates.
+Instead, they only need to specify their names on the page, which is much easier.
 Here is what it looks like:

 By default, there are only three key/values available: